LukeMarlin/pmiCardReader/README.md

 Python code to connect an Wiegand RFID Card Reader on _Raspberry Pi_ using the _RPIO_ library.

+**Due to performance issues, we decided to rewrite the [program in C](https://github.com/LukeMarlin/Rpi-RFID-Reader-C "version C") with wiringPi lib.**

 ##Connection diagram

 ![Connection diagram](https://github.com/LukeMarlin/pmiCardReader/blob/master/diagram.png?raw=true "Connection diagram")